jetbrains-academy/kotlin-onboarding-introduction/Introduction/Navigating Around/task.md

 ## JetBrains Academy plugin overview

-This lesson will help you take your first steps with the [JetBrains Academy plugin](https://www.jetbrains.com/help/education/educational-products.html) and use it to learn Kotlin.
+This lesson will help you take your first steps with the [JetBrains Academy plugin](https://www.jetbrains.com/help/education/educational-products.html) and show you how to use it to learn Kotlin.

-With the JetBrains Academy plugin, you can learn programming languages and tools by completing coding tasks and get instant feedback right inside the IDE.
+With the JetBrains Academy plugin, you can learn programming languages and tools by completing coding tasks and receiving instant feedback right inside your IDE.

 Enough talking – let's get started!

-If you're already familiar with the interface, you can skip this lesson.
+If you're already familiar with the interface, feel free to skip this lesson.

 ### Working with courses
-Every course available in JetBrains Academy plugin is structured as a list of lessons.
-Lessons, in turn, can be grouped into sections.
-Each lesson contains several tasks.
+Every course available in the JetBrains Academy plugin is structured as a list of lessons.
+Lessons, in turn, can be grouped into sections, and each lesson contains several tasks.

-When you open a course, you will see the main tool windows used for navigation: <b>Course View</b>, <b>Editor</b>, and <b>Task Description</b>:
+When you open a course, you will see the primary tool windows used for navigation: **Course View**, **Editor**, and **Task Description**:

 <style>
 img {